 If you can overlook its pricey support plans, there’s much to admire about Microsoft Azure.
 Compared to similar IaaS services like Amazon S3 and Google Cloud, storage rates are lower and the server network is bigger.
 We’re big fans of its attractive and easy-to-use web interface, too.

-We rank Azure as the best cloud IaaS solution available, even if it has a long way to go before matching Amazon’s market numbers.
+We rank Azure as one of the best cloud computing solutions available, even if it has a long way to go before matching Amazon’s market numbers.
 Of course, we’re open to differences in opinion.
 Share your own thoughts about Azure in the comments below, and thanks for reading.